wshi9124/Sports-park-organizer/README.md

 ######
 <img width="500" alt="Screen Shot 2022-11-14 at 2 26 25 PM" src="https://user-images.githubusercontent.com/104730743/201764167-cd6308cf-14d3-448f-beb7-058c6f534f7e.png">

+######
+On the create new event page, users can create their own events.
+They can click on the format address button to format their location and pan to the location on google maps.
+They can also upload an event image for the event.
+######
 <img width="500" alt="Screen Shot 2022-11-14 at 4 02 57 PM" src="https://user-images.githubusercontent.com/104730743/201765222-53e9672c-6fbe-4fdd-a9d9-8c39816cd309.png">

 <img width="500" alt="Screen Shot 2022-11-14 at 2 26 52 PM" src="https://user-images.githubusercontent.com/104730743/201764217-50fcf691-2520-4822-b75a-ba9d602126f5.png">